chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 ![Enable parallel-by-deplyoment-sub-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_options_2.png)

-XL Deploy generates deployment plan like:
+XL Deploy generates the deployment plan:

 ![Deployment plan with parallel-by-deployment-sub-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_plan_parallel_by_sub_group.png)

 ### Enable the `sequential-by-loadbalancer-group` orchestrator

 However, the plan above does not exactly meet the goal.
-XL Deploy would do the following in parallel:
+With this plan, XL Deploy would do the following in parallel:

 1. Deploy to Apache web server
 	1. Disable access to Apache web server in load balancer